Calibration of self-decomposable L\'{e}vy models: Discussion and application

-Hence, $\psi'$ can be seen as Fourier transform of an s-times weakly differentiable function and estimating $\gamma$ from noisy observations of $\psi'$ corresponds to a nonparametric regression with regularity s.
-Since dividing by $u$ on the right-hand side of the above equation corresponds to taking the derivative in the spatial domain, the estimation of $\alpha_j$ is similar to the estimation of the $(j+1)$th derivative in a regression model.
-The convergence rate of $k_e$ is in line with the results of \citet{reiss1:2006} for $\sigma=0$ since their rate equals ours in the compound Poisson case $\alpha=0$.
-For $\hat k_e$ the degree of ill-posedness is given by $T\alpha+2$.
-This can be seen analytically by observing that the noise is governed by $u^2|\varphi_T(u-i)|^{-1}$, which grows with rate $T\alpha+2$.
+For $\hat k_e$, the degree of ill-posedness is given by $T\alpha+2$.
+This can be seen analytically by observing that the noise is governed by $u^2|\varphi_T(u-\mathrm{i})|^{-1}$, which grows with rate $T\alpha+2$.
 From a statistical point of view a higher value of $\alpha$ leads to a more active L\'evy process and hence, it is harder to distinguish the small jumps of the process from the additive noise.
-The influence of the time to maturity $T$ on the convergence rates is an interesting deviation from the analysis of \citet{reiss1:2006}.
-The simulation shown in Table \ref{tab:adaptation} demonstrates the improvement of the estimation for small the values of $\alpha$.
+The influence of the time to maturity $T$ on the convergence rates is an interesting deviation from the analysis of~Belomestny and Rei{\ss} \cite{reiss12006}.
+The simulation shown in Table \ref{tabadaptation} demonstrates the improvement of the estimation for small the values of $\alpha$.
 The estimators $\hat\gamma$ and $\hat k_e$ provide a complete calibration of the model.
-Although, estimating the k-function at zero is most important and thus additional information through $\hat\alpha_j$ are crucial.
-Table~\ref{tab:n100delta001} contains simulation results for the estimators $\hat q$ and $\tilde q$, $q\in\{\gamma, \alpha_0, \alpha_1, k_e\}$, corresponding to oracle and $\alpha$-adaptive cut-off values, respectively.
+Although, estimating the $k$-function at zero is most important and thus additional information through $\hat\alpha_j$ are crucial.
+Table \ref {tabn100delta001} contains simulation results for the estimators $\hat q$ and $\tilde q$, $q\in\{\gamma, \alpha_0, \alpha_1, k_e\}$, corresponding to oracle and $\alpha$-adaptive cut-off values, respectively.
 This adaptation to $\alpha$ is a first step to a data-driven procedure and should be developed further.
-Since the estimating equation \eqref{eq:repPsi2} holds for all L\'evy processes with finite variation, the proposed estimator $\hat k_e$ can be more generally understood as estimator of $xe^x\nu(\di x)$.
-Thus, the estimation procedure can be applied to exponential L\'evy models with Blumenthal-Getoor index larger than zero, for example tempered stable processes.
-However, the analysis of the convergence rates does not carry over to more general L\'evy processes since the polynomial decay of the $\varphi_T$, which is guaranteed by property \eqref{propK}, is essential for our proofs.
-Moreover, if $k$ has no bounded variation the behavior of the L\'evy density at zero needs different methods and should be studied further.
-For instance, \citet{belomestny:2010} discusses the estimation of the fractional order for regular L\'evy models of exponential type.
-Even if the practitioner prefers specific parametric models that might achieve smaller errors and faster rates, the nonparametric method should be used as a goodness-of-fit test against model misspecification.
-To construct such tests, confidence sets need to be studied which is done by \citet{soehl:2012} in the framework of L\'evy processes with finite activity.
-Based on this asymptotic analysis, \citet{soehlTrabs:2012} construct confidence intervals in the self-decomposable model.